Understanding Your Glaucoma Treatment Options

 Micro-Invasive Glaucoma Surgery (MIGS) with iStent inject® W

-iStent inject®—the smallest medical device known to be implanted in the human body—is made of two tiny stents that are designed to restore your eye’s natural ability to drain fluid out of the eye to reduce glaucoma pressure.
-Designed for cataract patients with glaucoma, iStent inject® is implanted at the time of cataract surgery.
-You won’t see or feel the iStent inject® stents after they are inserted, but they are designed to effectively manage your eye pressure.
-Proven to be safe and effective in clinical trials, iStent inject® has been implanted in the eyes of patients around the world, with more patients benefiting from the procedure every day.
+iStent inject® W—one of the smallest medical devices known to be implanted in the human body—is made of two tiny stents that are designed to restore your eye’s natural ability to drain fluid out of the eye to reduce glaucoma pressure.
+Designed for cataract patients with glaucoma, iStent inject® W is implanted at the time of cataract surgery.
+You won’t see or feel the stents after they are inserted, but they are designed to effectively manage your eye pressure.
+Proven to be safe and effective in clinical trials, Glaukos devices have been implanted in the eyes of patients around the world, with more patients benefiting from this technology every day.

 Speak with a Physician Today